What is Casper protocol?

 Better energy efficiency

 Proof-of-work consensus mechanism has been criticized for being too wasteful of energy, specifically electricity.
-In fact, ether mining at the moment consumes almost 2.5 TWh of electricity annually.
+In fact, Ethereum mining at the moment consumes almost 2.5 TWh of electricity annually.
 This is an equivalent of what some third-world consumes yearly.
 Casper, nevertheless, will remove the need for mining by allowing staking.
 The concept renders mining and the accompanying energy costs redundant and so helps to improve energy efficiency.

 The Casper PoS will lead to low costs of getting consensus due to the fact that there would be no power or expensive hardware costs.